 1 tablespoon Olive Oil for cooking

-- Add the stuffed artichoke into the pan.
+Add the stuffed artichoke to the pan.
 Be sure the pan is not too hot because it may make a mess.

 Well, that's it.
 I hope you try this recipe and come back and leave a comment.

 What Tools do I need to make this Stuffed Artichoke Recipe?

 First, you need to know you don't need a lot.
 But you do need these items.